khueue/prolongo/diary.md

    unsure of how to properly design everything.
 Tomorrow I should implement the return field selector for find_one, and then give the real find a try.
 This would involve cursors, again.

+ * May 5.
+Implemented return field selector for find_one.
+Should make more things into arguments though.